 - Generation Z sticks to social media for customer service.
 This generation is far too busy to visit the customer service page on your website.
 They go straight for the DM’s (direct messages).
 Be sure your social media management team is armed with enough staff to respond instantly and consistently while maintaining brand voice.
 You may want to consider investing in research to learn which messages and customer service styles this audience responds to.
-A firm like ours can help.
+An agency like ours can help.

 - Gen Z'ers check their email.
 Campaign Monitor shares that, “A majority of our respondents check email regularly, with 81% saying they check their email at least once a day.
 Clearly, Gen Z continues to value email as a valid and important method of communication.”
 Because the majority receives fewer than 20 emails per day but checks multiple times, email marketing that’s specifically catered to them, could go a long way.
 ‘Catered’ is key here, as they are less likely to respond to blanket marketing emails.
 They should be segmented based on their particular needs and interests.
 Developing email drip campaigns with a solid marketing strategy can help with this, and so can we.

 - Choice matters to Generation Z. While Gen Z’ers don’t mind receiving emails, they want to be able to select topics and frequency.
 Creating a preference center for email subscriptions allows this audience to feel in control of how many sales messages they’re getting inundated with.
 Having this control means they’re less likely to unsubscribe or, worse, send your company’s emails to spam.